fastly/fastly-exporter/README.md

 ```

 A valid Fastly API -token is mandatory.
 [See this link][token] for information
 on creating API tokens.
-Providing individual -service IDs is optional, and will
+Providing individual -service IDs is optional.
+Service
-Service IDs are available at the top of your [Fastly dashboard][db].
+IDs are available at the top of your [Fastly dashboard][db].

 [token]: https://docs.fastly.com/guides/account-management-and-security/using-api-tokens#creating-api-tokens
 [db]: https://manage.fastly.com/services/all